Monrovia is a film-friendly city!

 A Certificate of Insurance is required in an amount of not less than $1 million on which the City of Monrovia is designated as additional insured.
 Proof of Worker's Compensation is also required.

-The posting of No Parking signs is the responsibility of film personnel.
-Applicant must post signs 24 hours prior to filming.
+When a No Parking request has been approved on a permit, the posting of No Parking signs is the responsibility of the production company.
+Applicants must post signs 24 hours prior to filming.
 Dates and times shall be printed on signs.